pandas-dev/pandas/doc/source/gotchas.rst

    ``integer``, cast to ``float64``
    ``boolean``, cast to ``object``

-While this may seem like a heavy trade-off, I have found very few cases where this is an issue in practice.
-Some explanation for the motivation here in the next section.
+While this may seem like a heavy trade-off, I have found very few cases where this is an issue in practice i.e. storing values greater than 2**53.
+Some explanation for the motivation is in the next section.

 Why not make NumPy like R?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many people have suggested that NumPy should simply emulate the ``NA`` support
 present in the more domain-specific statistical programming language `R
-<http://r-project.org>`__.
+<https://r-project.org>`__.
 Part of the reason is the NumPy type hierarchy:

 .. csv-table::
    :header: "Typeclass","Dtypes"